stacks-network/docs/src/pages/naming-services/register-name.md

 description: This section explains registering BNS names and provides instructions for methods you can use to understand the cost of namespace registration.
 ---

-# Register a name

-This section explains registering BNS names and provides instructions for methods you can use to understand the cost of namespace registration.

 ## Understand registration

 Registering a BNS name costs cryptocurrency.
 This cost comes from two sources: